 The Nutrition Unit

-In 2012, Bivamuntuyo established a department for malnourished children at Kyotera Medical Centre under the umbrella of Rakai Community Based Health Project, a nationally registered NGO (Non-Government Organisation).
+In 2012, Bivamuntuyo established a department for malnourished children at Kyotera Medical Centre under the umbrella of Rakai Community Based Health Project, a district registered NGO (Non-Government Organisation).

 The department provides specialized medical care to severely malnourished children and counsels and guides parents/caregivers during their child’s hospitalization to prevent future reoccurrence of malnutrition and improve the family’s well-being.
 We treat more than 150 patients per year, mostly children under the age of 5.
 Each patient receives medical care and starts the rehabilitation phase with a milk-based diet according to the nature of the malnutrition and weight.